ashtonw7/writing-with-no-purpose/posts/calendar.md

 – How are the people feeling about Rome these days?

-– Why, people love Rome.
+– Why, the people love Rome.

 – Do they love every part of it?
 You don’t hear any complaints?